- Majors & Degrees

 - Financial Aid opportunities including traineeships, research/teaching assistantships and graduate scholarships.

-- Faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship.
+- Responsive faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship.